anubav/logic-modality-probability/contents/logic/Introduction to Formal Logic.rst

    even in a language whose grammar is not rich enough to capture the difference between active and passive voice constructions.

+.. [#true-false]

+   There is nothing special about the symbols :math:`\true` and :math:`\false`, apart from their mnemonic value.
+We could have just as well used :math:`1` and :math:`0`, or any other two distinct objects to serve as names for truth and falsity.